Mendeo/csv-to-js-parser/README.md

 * arrayKeys: names of properties in the input object to convert it to separate arrays .
 * newArrayKeys [optional]: if specified, the names of properties that override properties from arrayKeys, i.e. the output object will have newArrayKeys properties instead of arrayKeys properties.

-The result of this function will be the initial object obtained from csvToObj.
+The result of this function will be the initial array of objects obtained from csvToObj.

 ### Saving in JSON format

-To save objects obtained from csvToObj or combineArrays functions to a file, you can use the built-in node.js function JSON.stringify().
+To save objects from csvToObj or combineArrays functions to a file, you can use the built-in node.js function JSON.stringify().

 ```javascript
 const json = JSON.stringify(obj, null, ' ');